KxSystems/docs/docs/ref/progressors.md

 ### Keywords `scan` and `over`

-Mnemonic keywords `scan` and `over` can be used to apply a binary map to a list or dictionary.
+Mnemonic keywords `scan` and `over` can be used to apply a binary iterable to a list or dictionary.
 Parenthesize an infix to pass it as a left argument.

 ```q
 q)(+) over til 5           / (+/)til 5